 Maintain copies of appropriate taxonomic identification keys

 Establish and maintain a current reference collection with specimens that have been verified by an expert with specific training in plant taxonomy.
 The reference collection should contain at least one specimen of all taxa commonly identified.
+A digital photo collection is an acceptable version of a reference collection, but entries must include all parts needed for identification.

 Retain extramural experts with specific training in plant taxonomy to verify identifications.

+LVI 2110.
+LAKE VEGETATION INDEX (OPTIONAL)

+Perform this quality assurance procedure to insure Lake Vegetation Index (LVI) samplers maintain a minimum proficiency for macrophyte identification.
+This procedure is optional and may be used as additional quality control in conjunction with the annual plant identification test for individuals conducting plant identifications for the LVI, and the biennial LVI field proficiency exercise described in LVI 1200.

+1. QUALITY CONTROL FREQUENCY

+Perform the following quality control procedure for 10% of LVI samples conducted by a work unit in a year for any purpose, with a minimum of one per year

+QUALITY CONTROL PROCEDURE

+For every 10th LVI, collect or photograph 1 plant out of every 10 identified in the sample, as a QC sample.

+Collect a specimen, unless the taxon is very common and easily identified in the field (e.g. Nuphar, Nymphaea odorata, Pontederia cordata, Pistia stratiotes), or it is impractical to collect (large tree with unreachable leaves).

+Take a photograph for a very common and easily identified, or difficult to reach taxon.

+Submit specimens or photographs to a plant identification expert either internal or external to your organization, who did not participate in the sampling event.

+Information associated with the submittal should include the scientific name of the plant, the identifier, date, lake name, and number assigned to the plant.

+Species level identification is needed for QC samples, unless the taxon appears in section 4.2.2 of the LVI Primer “Genera for Which Identification at Genus Level is Acceptable for the LVI”, or if absence of flowers, fruits or other identifying features makes a species identification unreliable.

+The internal or external plant identification expert should verify or correct the identification of the submitted specimen or photograph within 2 weeks of submittal.

+The results of the identifications may be tracked as performance data for individuals or work units.

-Lake Vegetation Index Determination
+LVI 2200 Lake Vegetation Index Determination

 Definition: The LVI is a multimetric, community based biological assessment of lake health using aquatic plants.
 The LVI procedure and calculations are described in “Assessing the Biological Condition of Florida Lakes: Development of the Lake Vegetation Index (LVI), 2007 Fore, Leska S.,” with updates in the calculations described in “Development of Aquatic Life Use Support Attainment Thresholds for Florida’s Stream Condition Index and Lake Vegetation Index, DEP-SAS-003/11.”
 Macrophytes are identified to the lowest practical taxonomic level as described in the LVI Primer. (reference provided for informational purposes only and is not needed to conduct the method)